Abutalib-Zarban/csrf-payload-generator/README.md

 Features
 * Supports Multiple Payload Methods:
-    - iframe: Generates a hidden iframe to execute CSRF requests.

     - fetch: Uses the Fetch API to execute CSRF requests programmatically.
     - onerror: Leverages the onerror event of an empty image tag for CSRF execution.
     - form: Auto-submitting HTML forms for CSRF attacks.